rajnavakoti/trade-republic-test/README.md

 ## Prerequisites

 - Project has been developed using groovy.
 Java has to be installed on the machine.
-- jdk-13+ preferable
+- java (1.8.0_261 recommended)
-- gradle (required if you want to run from cmd)
+- gradle (required if you want to run from gradle clean test.
+6.5.1 recommended)
 - git (optional)

 ## Running the tests